canjs/canjs/docs/can-guides/commitment/recipes/cta-bus-map/cta-bus-map.md

 __Loading CTA Bus Data__

-This app will be using a HTTP proxy to make requests to the [http://www.ctabustracker.com/](http://www.ctabustracker.com/) API.
-The
+This app needs to make requests to the [http://www.ctabustracker.com/](http://www.ctabustracker.com/) API.
-`ctabustracker` API is hosted at:
+The `ctabustracker` API is hosted at:

 ```js
 var apiRoot = "http://www.ctabustracker.com/bustime/api/v2/"
 ```

-The API needs a token as part of the request:
+The API expects a token as part of the request:

 ```js
 var token = "?key=piRYHjJ5D2Am39C9MxduHgRZc&format=json";
 ```

 However, the API does __not__ support cross origin requests.
-Therefore, we will request data using a proxy hosted at:
+So, we will request data using a pre-configured proxy hosted at:

 ```js
 var proxyUrl = "https://can-cors.herokuapp.com/"
 ```

-Thus a request might look like:
+With that proxy, the requests for this app will look like:

 ```js
 fetch("https://can-cors.herokuapp.com/"+